b-hsieh/1800_BBY14/README.md

 * [Acknowledgements](#acknoledgements)

 ## General Info
-This browser based web application to ...
+This browser based web application to help people decide where to eat.
+Users can join or create a lobby and add restaurants to a list.
+When the game starts a timer counts down and users must vote for where they want to eat.

 * Hi my name is Ryan.
 This is my edit to this file.
 * Hi my name is Brian
 * Hi my name is Jason.
 I'm excited about this project beacuse...